Jane Fox MRSS

 Explorations into mystery are the presiding forces within the work over the decades - what lies beneath, inside invisible spaces; hidden activities and processes we can intuit or glimpse at.
 The use of colour is an odd juxtaposition: an over-exposure and perhaps a bringing-out into the light.

-Since 1985 Jane Fox has been a scuba diver and witnessed coral bleaching, depletion of fish, corals, sponges and other sea life.
+Since 1985 Fox has been a scuba diver and witnessed coral bleaching, massive depletion of fish, corals, sponges and other sea life.
 She works with a marine conservation group as a diver helping to remove rubbish and ghost fishing from the sea including lobster pots, rope, netting, plastic, metal and even a car and the kitchen sink.

 The sculpture Keeping On (1999) was inspired by diving over coral ledges and forms in the sea.
-Jane first experienced vast coral bleaching whilst diving in the Persian Gulf in 1988, failing to understand at the time that these large white skeletal corals were dead.
+Fox first experienced vast coral bleaching whilst diving in the Persian Gulf in 1988, failing to understand at the time that these large white skeletal corals were dead.